stajahlee/DM-Power-Core-Version/README.md

 3. **Additional Tools**

     * Party Experience Calculator.
-Total up session or encounter experience and split it with the party.
-This feature is pretty straightforward.
+Total up session or encounter experience (based on CR's overcame) and split it with the party.
+Pretty straightforward, could use some UI improvements but it is fully functional.
     * Name Generator.
 7732 names from Kismet's list randomized.
 Super nice for when the players just keep asking what the NPC's names are that you didn't plan in advance. **Hidden Gem**
     * Insult Generator.
 NSFW.
 For when you just need to anger the PC's or antagonize them with a baddie.
 I just threw this in for fun.
-It takes two lists from files and randomly combines words, easily changeable and added to.
+It takes two lists from files and randomly combines words, easily adapted to new words by editing the settings file.
     * And More, I've probably left something out.

 #### How do you run this?